davidjudge1965/homelabjourney/articles/proxmox-cloudinit-CLI.md

 ```
 The user-data configuration can be used for much more - later in this article you will see how I configured it to install the package `qemu-guest-agent` and start it - see the 'packages:' and 'runcmd:' sections of the user configuration a little further down.

+### Configuring cloudinit custom configuration files

+Cloudinit allows you to use configuration files that are read by cloudinit at startup.
+While there are 4 different areas or sections in cloudinit (user, network and meta, vendor), I will only need to customise 2 of them: user and network.

+You can then use the yaml files for user and network to configure these aspect of cloudinit.

+These configuration files must reside on a PVE filesystem configured to contain snippets.
+The next few paragraphs cover the creation of a directory in the pve GUI to hold the snippets.

 #### Creating a snippets directory
-The cloudinit configuration yaml files must be stored in a location that can be reached when the VM is starting - i.e. in a storage location.
+The cloudinit configuration yaml files must be stored in a location that can be reached when the VM is starting - i.e. in a pve storage location.
 To be able to create a snippet, you will first need to add a "snippet" storage if you haven't got one.
 To do this, in the Proxmox GUI, select your storage view and add a 'directory' storage:
 ![Alt](/articles/assets/Creating_Snippets_Directory.png)

 I created a storage called "snip" and gave it a the following location in the pve's filesystem: `/snipfiles`.
 When the snippet location is created it creates a "snippets subfolder in "/snipfiles: